 - Useful Life of Asset: the duration of time that the asset is used.
 When the asset’s useful life is up, all of its value is lost.

-3 Methods to Calculate Car Depreciation in Excel
+How to Calculate Car Depreciation in Excel: 3 Methods

 Let’s assume we have a dataset, namely “Car Depreciation Tally for North East Builders”.
 You can use any dataset suitable for you.